borisveytsman/SoftwareImpactHackathon2023_Tracing_dependencies/README.md

 All of these are NEVER mentioned.

-PyPI - `six`: a package to enable future features from Python 3 within Python 2.
+PyPI - `six`: Python 2 and 3 compatibility utilities.

 ![pypi six is the most important](images/1.jpg)